juliana1thome/fast-API-complete-version/README.md

   - To allow alembic to do everything for you just by getting your models from sqlalchemy type: alembic revision --autogenerate -m "message"

+## Running in an isolated environment:

+  - Note: This application is missing the container for the PostgreSQL server to be completely running in an isolated environment.

+  - But to run the app only in a container, you first must run this: make build

+  - And after, run this: make run